russellf9/factornine.co.uk/cv/builds/experience.md

 - Hosted on Github: [Magic Squares Mobile](https://github.com/russellf9/magic-squares-mobile)

-**Angular Developer (Freelance), Marketing Store Worldwide, London** • _November 2014–February 2015_
+**AngularJS Developer (Freelance), Marketing Store Worldwide, London** • _November 2014–February 2015_

-* Development of \`Scheduling\` app for McDonald's using Angular and Firebase, to be used in-house for the design team to organise assets scheduled for in-store screen displays
+* Development of \`Scheduling\` app for McDonald's using AngularJS and Firebase, to be used in-house for the design team to organise assets scheduled for in-store screen displays

 - For this application I created a modular application that was compatible with IE9 and incorporated a Gulp build